reputage/didery/readme.md

 ```
 $ didery -f /path/to/didery/src/didery/flo/main.flo -b didery.core
 ```
-After running the command a WSGI compatible [Valet](https://github.com/ioflo/ioflo/blob/master/ioflo/aio/http/serving.py) server will have been spun up to listen on port 8080 for web requests.
+After running the command a WSGI compatible [Valet](https://github.com/ioflo/ioflo/blob/master/ioflo/aio/http/serving.py) server will have been spun up to listen for web requests on port 8080.

 You can manage the backend from your browser by going to [localhost:8080](localhost:8080).